(Particularly if it’s been turned on without your knowledge.)

-Assuming you understand that anyone who steals your machine can access all the files on it, even without knowing your Windows log-in password.
+I also assume you understand that with Bitlocker turned off, anyone who steals your machine can access all the files on it, even without knowing your Windows log-in password.

 Decrypting a BitLocker drive

 Boot your machine and sign in to Windows.
 Yes, this step is required.
 If you cannot sign into Windows, you will not be able to decrypt the drive; that’s kinda the point of the security BitLocker provides.

 Run Windows File Explorer and right-click on the drive you want to decrypt.
 In the resulting context menu, click on Manage BitLocker.

 In the resulting dialog, click on Turn off BitLocker.